 The application fee for Global Entry is $100, and NEXUS is $50.
 A NEXUS member can use Global Entry kiosks in airports that have them, mostly the main international airports, listed here.

-I don’t do nearly as much international business travel as I used to, but every time I do, watching flight crew and Global Entry users just fly through without a queue has made me interested in this program.
-I have seen the same on trips to/from Canada.
-I have begun a lot more trips to Canada, and once I found out that the $50 fee for NEXUS would also work for GE, I decided to go forward with this.
+I don’t do nearly as much international business travel as I used to.
+But still, watching flight crew and Global Entry users just fly through without a queue has made me interested in this program.
+Same thing on trips to/from Canada.
+With a lot more trips to Canada, the $50 fee for NEXUS also grants Global Entry makes this well worth it.
 In addition, membership in one of these programs is a pre-requisite for the Trusted Traveler pilot program.
-Reese also posted about Delta’s program for expedited screening for frequent flyers.

 US citizens must use the Global Online Enrollment System to apply for either NEXUS or GE.
 The application process is rather detailed, seeking information about travel, employment and residence going back 5 years.
 Once I applied, and paid the $50 NEXUS fee, it took about 4 weeks for my application to be conditionally approved.